 SLEEP AND IMMUNITY

 Online Reports state that sleep is one of the top three best natural immunity boosters.
-Comfort Times team spoke to few consumers to understand as to how they relate themselves with these Online findings and discovered that consumers actually experience a slight decline in their energy levels if they do not get a good night’s sleep.
+Comfort Times team spoke to a few consumers to understand how they relate themselves to these Online findings and discovered that consumers actually experience a slight decline in their energy levels if they do not get a good night’s sleep.
 “When I do not get proper sleep for a continuous span of 4-5 days, my tolerance towards anxiety and stress goes down and there is fluctuation in my Blood Pressure Levels.
-And every time I visit my doctor, he recommends me to take a proper sleep despite all medication.
+And every time I visit the doctor, he recommends me to take proper sleep despite all medication.
 He recommends that a regular good night’s sleep is a need and not an option.
 The more we cut down on it due to lifestyle stress, the more our health is impacted.
 After his consistent recommendation, I have regularised my sleep routine.
 Now I feel energetic and confident.”
-Says Mr. Ajit from Noida.
+Says Mr Ajit from Noida.

 A good sleep of 8 hours is necessary for a healthy body and mind.
-Studies done on athletes and students across the world have proved that regular sleep pattern results in improved performance, better grades, increased creativity.
-Thus, rather than considering sleep as a wastage of hours, it should be looked on as a health issue, say like eating a balanced diet.
+Studies done on athletes and students across the world have proved that regular sleep pattern results in improved performance, better grades, and increased creativity.
+Thus, rather than considering sleep as a waste of hours, it should be looked at as a health issue, say eating a balanced diet.

 Mrs. Radhika from Delhi says, that she will suffer from severe headaches if she has disturbed sleep.
 “Recently I had a baby and my child wakes up at night regularly.
 This is one of the reasons for sleep deprivation.
 Though I put my kid to bed early, I end up staying awake much later to complete my household chores and my pending office work.
 Due to prolonged sleep deprivation, my immunity has reduced making me more prone to Rhinitis.
 My doctor has recommended a strict sleep routine for me to follow, along with medicines to recover and build immunity towards allergens”